Skip to Main Content

 Two people wearing safety glasses stand in an industrial workshop.
 The person in a maroon shirt and blue gloves points at a machine control panel while explaining something to the person beside them, who wears a green shirt.
 Large equipment and overhead lighting fill the background, suggesting a manufacturing or technical training environment.

-In 2026, Energy Trust cash incentives continue to support industrial and agriculture businesses looking to lower…
+In 2026, Energy Trust of Oregon cash incentives continue to support industrial and agriculture businesses looking…

 Read more about expanded and new industrial and agriculture incentives